 On September 26, 2007 and October 31, 2007 the Company issued debentures convertible into the Company's common stock in a private placement offering.
-The net proceeds received by the Company from the offering of approximately \$1,328,000 are being used to expand marketing efforts, scientific studies and intellectual property protection, as well providing the Company with additional working capital.
-The funding significantly improved the Company's liquidity position and has allowed the Company to pursue plans for generating additional revenue while containing cash outflow.
-However, there can be no assurance that revenue generation and cost containment measures will result in positive cash flow.
+The net proceeds received by the Company from the offering of approximately \$1,328,000 are being used to expand marketing efforts, scientific studies and intellectual property protection.
+While the 2007 funding improved the Company's liquidity position, the Company is seeking to raise up to an additional \$2,000,000 for its entry into the Network Marketing Sales Channel and to increase the Company's working capital.
+However, there can be no assurance that revenue generated from this new sales channel will result in positive cash flow.